Services Overview

 Fees

-Insurance Reimbursemet: Families with Health Savings Accounts (HSAs), FSA (Flex Spending Accounts), or Health Care Sharing (such as Samaritains Ministires) will be happy to know that many programs will reimburse for birth doulas.
+Insurance Reimbursement: Families with Health Savings Accounts (HSAs), FSA (Flex Spending Accounts), or Health Care Sharing (such as Samaritains Ministires) will be happy to know that many programs will reimburse for birth doulas.
 Check with your program for details.
-I have had many families utilize these benefits without issue. if you need a Birth Doula receipt of service, I’m happy to send upon request.
+I have had many families utilize these benefits without issue.
+If you need a Birth Doula receipt of service, I’m happy to send upon request.

 Some insurance companies have reimbursed for Birth Doula services.
-Contact your Insurance company for more information. i do not have an NPI provider number at this time; however, I can provide a sample letter to your insurance company upon request.
-It is not common for insurance companies to agree to reimburse and it can be a long process, but asking also brings awareness, and I encourage you to try.
+Contact your Insurance company for more information.
+I do not have an NPI provider number at this time; however, I can provide a sample letter to your insurance company upon request.
+It is not common for insurance companies to agree to reimburse and it can be a long process.
+Asking can also brings awareness, and I encourage you to try.